orbi8r/iss-a3/README.md

 - Support for keyboard shortcuts and scroll wheel

 ## Version History
+- v0.2.3
+  - Fixed panel layout to use individual rounded boxes
+  - Fixed issue with the 2034th frame by limiting to 2033 frames
+  - Improved navigation controls - tap for single frame, hold for 0.2s to start 60fps playback
+  - Enhanced button behavior to properly distinguish between taps and holds
+  - Optimized rendering using requestAnimationFrame for smoother playback
+  - Implemented WebP image format instead of JPG for better compression and faster loading
+  - Added frame preloading system to ensure smooth playback performance
 - v0.2.2
   - Redesigned panels as individual rounded boxes
   - Added fast-forward/rewind functionality when holding buttons